My interest in astrology really blossomed last January, right around the time when transiting Uranus met up with my natal Mercury in my 9th house…

 That last sentence might sound like gibberish to you, but I’m okay with that.
 If you’re interested, stay with me and I promise I’ll explain.

-I’m not an astrologer, but I am a total astrology nerd!
-I’m obsessed.
 I’ve found astrology to be an amazing tool for self-understanding and self-acceptance, and I’m excited to share my passion and some of the things I’ve learned with you.

 Whenever I become interested in a new subject, I get curious about how the concepts I’m learning intersect with things I’ve explored in the past.
 My mind loves drawing analogies and finding connections between disparate ideas.